The application deadline is January 15, 2023, 11:59 p.m. Eastern

 Monday through Friday from 9:00 a.m. to 5:00 p.m.
 EST

-You will also need to apply to the UO Graduate School.
+You will also need to apply to the University of Oregon's Division of Graduate Studies.
+Applications open September 15th.
+Click here to access the application.

 Nonrefundable Application Fee: $70 (Domestic Students)/$90 (International Students), paid by credit card or eCheck.
 You will need to pay the application fee before you are able to submit the application.
 Fee waivers and discounts are available to students that qualify.